zngguvnf/autoencoder-specgram/README.md

 On Ubuntu 16.04 there was some trouble while installing audiolab.
-Have a look at [this post](https://github.com/cournape/audiolab/issues/7#issuecomment-4166630) and make sure your libsndfile.so is symlinked correct before you install audiolab.
+Have a look at [this post](https://github.com/cournape/audiolab/issues/7#issuecomment-4166630) and make sure your libsndfile.so is symlinked correctly before you install audiolab.

 Using [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv):